How to Understand OSHA Fire Exit Requirements?

 Mastering OSHA Fire Exit Requirements for Your Safety

-Creating a Fire Exit Plan
+Establishing a Fire Exit Plan

-5. Review: Update the plan as needed.
+5. Review: Update the fire exit plan as circumstances change.

 Conclusion